 Even though it always seems easy, there are a lot of factors you need to take into consideration when packing for study abroad.
 There’s way more to this than meets the eye, so we’re breaking down what exactly to pack for study abroad, plus all of the miscellaneous things to take into account when you’re making your own study abroad packing list.

-Going somewhere with four distinct seasons is a lot different than studying abroad in just one climate, so the next factor you should weigh is the type(s) of weather you’ll experience.
+Going somewhere with four distinct seasons is a lot different than studying abroad in just one climate, so the next factor you should weigh is the type(s) of whether you’ll experience.

 The climate of your study abroad location will make or break what you should pack, so don’t underestimate this.
 Remember, too, if your study abroad location is in a different hemisphere, the seasons are flipped.